-Spanning a 20 year career in the automotive industry, Kenny Pfitzer’s projects are some of the most well-known and most talked vehicles of all-time.
+Spanning a 20-year career in the automotive industry, Kenny Pfitzer’s projects are some of the most well-known and most talked vehicles of all-time.
 Whether the Ford Bronco Concept developed for Ford Motor Company or the ICON A5 aircraft developed from paper to product in seven weeks, Kenny’s fingerprints have been on thousands of custom projects and concept cars.
 Kenny’s first real automotive job was in 1996 for one of the automotive industry’s most respected design houses – Metal Crafters USA.
-Kenny not only used the skills he learned in the garage with his Dad, but also learned how to clay mold for concept cars.
+Kenny not only used the skills he learned in the garage with his Dad but also learned how to clay mold for concept cars.

-Kenny quickly moved up in ranks moving from mechanic on the floor to Chief Fabricator and lead designer on all the vehicles coming in and out of Metal Crafters.
-Kenny was able to bring cars from concept to production and many of those concepts did make their way to production for Ford Motor Company, General Motors, Chrysler and just about every other auto maker.
+Kenny quickly moved up in ranks moving from mechanic on the floor to chief fabricator and lead designer on all the vehicles coming in and out of Metal Crafters.
+Kenny was able to bring cars from concept to production and many of those concepts did make their way to production for Ford Motor Company, General Motors, Chrysler and just about every other automaker.

 After a five year run with West Coast Customs, Kenny went back to his roots in hot rod customization and took a position with iconic designer Chip Foose.
-For one years, as the COO, Kenny not only was a lead in building the vehicles that left the Foose facility, but he also honed in further on his business acumen as COO.
+For one year, as the COO, Kenny not only was a lead in building the vehicles that left the Foose facility, but he also honed in further on his business acumen as COO.

 Kenny has great respect for both Ryan Friedlinghaus with West Coast Customs and Chip Foose with Foose Designs.
-With a creative mind, ability to dream big and a career in fabrication, Kenny has ventured out to start his own design studio – Zero to 60 designs.
+With a creative mind, ability to dream big and a career in fabrication, Kenny has ventured out to start his own design studio – Zero to 60 Designs.

 It was in January 2016, Kenny decided it was time to put his creativity and ideas together as his own business.

 Zero to 60 Designs is set to be one of America’s most creative automotive and architectural design houses.
 Breaking free from the mold, Zero to 60 Designs will not only focus on specific custom builds, but will also serve as an incubator for automotive OEMS as well.
 The foundation for the business will also reach outside of automotive applying Kenny’s creative energy towards builds that are architectural in nature.
-The mantra at Zero to 60 Designs: Tell us what you want built and we will not only build it, but we’ll build it faster and more efficiently than anyone else.
-If you want to see a gallery of Kenny’s vehicles, we can make those available to you but contacting: email@example.com

 With more than 15 years in the business of full scale themed exhibits and a passion for bringing things to life, Gerry honed his creativity for just under 14 years with Storyland Studios.
 During his tenure, Gerry supported Storyland as a Project Manager during one of their most prosperous growth periods.
 Gerry’s ability to lead project teams and product development is unmatched.
-His attention to detail and all out management of programs sets him apart as a visionary, craftsman, creative thinker and designer.

 Gerry started 60 Grit in 2014 to continue his passion for developing lifelike structures that entice their respective audiences turning incredible design into extraordinary projects.
-60 Grit specializes in displays for the retail market, themed environments like Lego Land USA, pop-up displays for Adidas, and two story Coke bottles for Coca-Cola, along with delivering experiential marketing programs that provide their clients with the exact outcome they are looking for.
+60 Grit specializes in displays for the retail market, themed environments like Lego Land USA, pop-up displays for Adidas, and two-story Coke bottles for Coca-Cola, along with delivering experiential marketing programs that provide their clients with the exact outcome they are looking for.